Gympie Memorial Park: Heritage listing

 Gympie Memorial Park was listed on the Queensland Heritage Register on 18 September 2009 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Memorial Park was established in 1919–1921 as a lasting tribute to citizens of Gympie and its district who had died for their country during the Great War of 1914–1918 and to the two who had fallen during the Boer War of 1899–1902.
 As part of a spontaneous outpouring of national grief at the loss of 60,000 Australians during the Great War of 1914–1918, the Memorial Park contributed to the nation-building of Australia in the early twentieth century and remains important in demonstrating a significant aspect of Queensland's history.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Memorial Park at Gympie remains among the most intact of the early twentieth century collaborative efforts of landscape designer Henry (Harry) Moore and architect AH Foster, in creating popular and much-admired public parks and gardens.
+The Memorial Park at Gympie remains among the most intact of the early twentieth century collaborative efforts of landscape designer Henry (Harry) Moore and architect AH Foster in creating popular public parks and gardens.
 As employees of the Brisbane City Council and associated principally with Brisbane, the fact that Moore and Foster were invited to design the park layout and bandstand at Gympie is testament to the popularity and wider influence of their work at this period.

 The best Brisbane examples of the work of Moore and Foster survive at New Farm Park (1914) and in elements of the 1914 re-design of Bowen Park.
 Neither remains as true to Moore's design concept as the Memorial Park at Gympie, which retains early design elements including: the connection between the laneway off Mary Street and the Memorial Park; the arrangement of the main walkways radiating from a central focal point occupied by a decorative timber bandstand; the circular and elliptical raised garden beds; and early tree plantings.
 The substantially intact, timber bandstand designed by AH Foster is an excellent example both of a park bandstand of this era in Queensland, and of Foster's design abilities.

 The place is important because of its aesthetic significance.

 The park possesses beautiful and picturesque attributes, due to: the careful composition and intactness of early elements (such as the bandstand, walkways, garden beds and trees) associated with the original park layout; sightlines and views through the park (with the bandstand as the central focus); the avenues of mature trees containing a variety of species; and the sense of enclosure and calm created by perimeter plantings that screen the park from commercial development surrounding it.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place has a strong and special association for Gympie and district as the focus for public commemorative events at annual Anzac and Remembrance days.